janoglezcampos/llvm-yx-callobfuscator/README.md

   To be able to compile this project, we mainly need 2 things: LLVM and CMAKE.

-  LLVM can be either compiled from source, downloaded from the LLVM releases or installed throw msys.
+  LLVM can be either compiled from source, downloaded from the LLVM releases or installed throw MSYS2.
 For a guide on how to compile LLVM from source and compile a basic plugin, [see this]().
-  Once we have LLVM, we need to set up CMAKE and our build tools.
+  We also need to set up CMAKE and our build tools.
 Clang is required to compile the helpers library.
 For the linker we dont care too much.
 Lastly, as a generator, I prefer Ninja, but make, nmake or msbuild will work.

-  Everything listed about can be installed with pacman by using MSYS2, so lets do that.
+  Everything listed above can be installed with pacman by using MSYS2, so lets do that.
   * Download and install [MSYS2](https://www.msys2.org/).
   * Launch an MSYS2 mingw64 terminal, and install the following packages:
-  * Install LLVM: ```pacman -S mingw-w64-x86_64-llvm```
+  * Install LLVM : ```pacman -S mingw-w64-x86_64-llvm```
   * Install Clang: ```pacman -S mingw-w64-x86_64-clang```
-  * Optionally install Ld: ```pacman -S mingw-w64-x86_64-ld```
   * Install Cmake: ```pacman -S mingw-w64-x86_64-cmake```
   * Install Ninja: ```pacman -S mingw-w64-x86_64-ninja```